rodjek/rspec-puppet/docs/_includes/facts_inputs.md

 end
 {% endhighlight %}

+Note : It is also possible to populate facts with [rspec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts).

 ### Specifying trusted facts

 When testing with Puppet >= 4.3, the trusted facts hash will have the standard